mishra016/Js-Concepts/README.md

 # Js-Concepts

-This Repo will hold basic Js projects as revise the concepts
+This Repo will hold basic Js projects as I revise the concepts and what better way than to build small projects.